 Frequently asked questions

-This will depend on your local District Plan and its rules and restrictions but we are happy to help out here.
+It will depend on your local District Plan and its rules and restrictions, but we are happy to help out here.
 We can assist in working through any District Plan rules your project may trigger and help you with the resource consent process if required.

 The fire regulations are complex and vary on the size, use, and location of the building on your site.
-There is also a property fire rating as well as a life fire rating but, we can help with both of these and advise on what implications these have on the use of your building, along with the different costs.
+There is also a property fire rating as well as a life fire rating to consider.
+We can help with both of these and advise on what implications they have on the use of your building, along with the different costs.

 We work with the council on your behalf, managing all aspects including, but not limited to, lodging your building consent and responding to any council queries or RFIs.
-This includes engaging all required consultants like structural, seismic, and fire engineers as well as architectural drafts people.
+This service includes engaging all required consultants like structural, seismic, and fire engineers as well as architectural draftspeople.

 Yes.
 We work with qualified engineers and architects to ensure your project not only looks great, but is structurally sound, and exceeds the building code.

-In conjunction with our structural engineers we take care of this for you.
+In conjunction with our structural engineers, we take care of this for you.
 Having delivered projects New Zealand-wide, we understand the various requirements that the different councils require.
-With our prior knowledge we take the time to talk you through what the results are likely to be and how this impacts your project – if at all.
+With our prior knowledge, we take the time to talk you through what the results might be and how this may impact your project.

-We prepare all CoC paperwork and submit it for approval with council on your behalf.
+We prepare all CoC paperwork and submit it for approval with the council on your behalf.

-A PC (prime cost) sum is an amount allowed for an item that has not been specified at the time the contract is written, and is therefore subject to change.
+A PC (prime cost) sum is an amount allowed for an item that not specified at the time the contract is written and therefore subject to change.
 These are often around sub-trades like plumbing & electrical which may change depending on where the connections outside the property are.
 Once we have a fixed price on the item, we confirm and run through it with you to ensure that you understand and are comfortable with the cost.

 Not at all.
-We specialise in delivering turnkey packages and are experienced with overseeing and managing civil, drainage, and carpark works; as well as installing specialist equipment and plant for different manufacturing industries.
+We specialise in delivering turnkey packages and have experience in overseeing and managing civil, drainage, and car park works; as well as installing specialist equipment and plant for different manufacturing industries.
 We also carry out security fencing, gates, landscaping and much, much more.